 What is the difference between compression socks and calf sleeves?

-Calf guards are useful as they often stay in place better than socks, since the foot is not pulling the guard down.
+Calf compression sleeves are useful as they often stay in place better than socks, since the foot is not pulling the guard down.
 They can also be worn more before having to throw in the wash and some find them more comfortable as you can often choose the exact size for your calf circumference, particularly useful for extra slim or bulky calves.

 Best compression socks for runners and triathletes